HeleneFabia/keyword-spotter/README.md

 This project is part of the [GIZ NLP Agricultural Keyword Spotter](https://zindi.africa/competitions/giz-nlp-agricultural-keyword-spotter) challenge by Zindi.

 The goal of this challenge is to classify keywords in Luganda and English in audioclips.
 These keywords relate to crops, diseases, fertilizers, and other agricultural topics.
 The keyword classifier is then used by Makerere University to  build a speech recognition model in order to automatically monitor radio prgrams in Uganda for agriculture-related information.
-Since radio programmes in Uganda are essential to deliver information to rural communities, these programmes can bring valuable insights into the Ugandan agriculture sector to researchers, governments and other decision makers.
+Since in Uganda, radio programmes are essential to deliver information to rural communities, these programmes can bring valuable insights into the Ugandan agriculture sector to researchers, governments and other decision makers.

 <p align="center">
   <img width="800" height="300" src="https://github.com/HeleneFabia/keyword-spotter/blob/main/images/weat.jpg">